William12556/pi-netconfig/ai/governance.md

 [Return to Table of Contents](<#table of contents>)

 #### 1.5 P04 Issue
+  - 1.5.1 Issue creation from test results
-  - 1.5.1 Claude Desktop: Creates issue documents from errors reported in workspace/test/result using template [T03 Issue](<#2.3 t03 issue>) and saves them in folder workspace/issue
+    - Claude Desktop: Creates issue documents from errors reported in workspace/test/result using template [T03 Issue](<#2.3 t03 issue>) and saves them in folder workspace/issue
+  - 1.5.2 Reserved for future use
-  - 1.5.2 Claude Desktop: Reserved for future use
+    - Claude Desktop: Reserved for future use
+  - 1.5.3 Debug workflow
-  - 1.5.3 Claude Code: Debugs issues submitted from Claude Code and returns change proposal to Claude Desktop
+    - Claude Code: Debugs issues submitted from Claude Code and returns change proposal to Claude Desktop
+  - 1.5.4 Issue updates
-  - 1.5.4 Claude Desktop: Updates issue documents from bugs and  using template [T03 Issue](<#2.3 t03 issue>) and saves them in folder workspace/issue
+    - Claude Desktop: Updates issue documents from bugs and  using template [T03 Issue](<#2.3 t03 issue>) and saves them in folder workspace/issue
   - 1.5.5 Non-Conformance Reporting
     - Claude Desktop: Documents instances where generated code deviates from design specifications
     - Claude Desktop: Records deviation type, severity, affected components